 Guide to School Legislation

-This Guide contains many references to enactments: Acts, Bills, Regulations, Ministerial orders.
-Readers who wish to consult the primary sources may wish to consult the Ministry of Education’s Manual of School Law which includes most of these enactments.
-Another helpful resource for BC legislation is the BC Laws website.
+This guide contains many references to enactments: acts, bills, regulations, ministerial orders.
+Readers who wish to consult the primary sources may wish to consult the Ministry of Education and Child Cares’s Manual of School Law which includes most of these enactments.
+Another helpful resource for B.C. legislation is the BC Laws website.

 Legislation and policy change regularly and, therefore, the legislative and policy references in the Guide may not be current.
 None of the information provided in the document is provided as legal advice and it shall not be relied upon as such.
 The Guide is a non-legal summary published for informational and educational purposes only.